expectedparrot/edsl/docs/agents.rst

 Agents
 ======

-`Agent` objects are used to simulate survey responses for target audiences.
+`Agent` objects are used to represent survey respondents and simulate their answers to questions.
-They are created with specified traits, such as personas and relevant attributes for a survey, that are used together with language models to generate answers to questions.
+They can be constructed with personas and any relevant attributes for language models to reference in generating responses.

 Constructing an Agent
 ---------------------

-An `Agent` is created by passing a dictionary of `traits` for a language model to reference in answering questions.
+An `Agent` is created by passing a dictionary of `traits`, such as a persona or background.
 Traits can be anything that might be relevant to the questions the agent will be asked, and constructed with single values or textual narratives.

 For example: